shinokada/tera/README.md

 ## Overview

 Tera is an interactive music radio player.
 Play your favorite radio station, CRUD your favorite lists, and explore new radio stations from your terminal.
+Tera stores favorite list in the `~/.config/tera/favorite` directory and uses `~/.cache/tera` directory to keep search related results.

 ## Requirement